 Whole school approaches The universal offer to all children and YP.
-Additional, targeted support and provision Specialist, individualised support and provision Indian Queens School staff consult children and their families to ensure that the pupil voice is heard and responded to throughout the school.
-Children are encouraged to share their views through pupil, group and class conferences, questionnaires and whole school council meetings. aspects of conferencing opportunities and consultation.
-They are supported where necessary to develop their voice.
-Each child support. • Wherever possible, the children's views contribute to SEND reviews and TAC
+Additional, targeted support and provision Specialist, individualised support and provision Î • Indian Queens School staff consult children and their families to ensure that the pupil voice is heard and responded to throughout the school.
+Children are encouraged to share their views through pupil, group and class conferences, questionnaires and whole school council meetings. support. • Wherever possible, the children's views contribute to SEND reviews and TAC meetings.